The Creation of LifeStyle SunSmart

 In early 2010, LifeStyle Homes was the first builder in Brevard County and the 41st builder in the nation to complete the U.S. Department of Energy’s “Builders’ Challenge” program – a program that urged home builders across America to raise the bar of quality, durability, healthfulness and energy efficiency in all new homes.

-While the company’s new building standards no doubt carried numerous benefits, in true LifeStyle fashion, Jake and the team wanted to do more … and so they did.
+While the company’s new building standards no doubt carried numerous benefits, in true LifeStyle fashion, the team wanted to do more … and so they did.

 More achievements followed.
-Because of LifeStyle’s dedication to clean energy, like-minded forward-thinking developers of master-planned towns like Viera and Harmony, Florida, welcomed LifeStyle Homes into their communities.
+Because of LifeStyle’s dedication to clean energy, like-minded forward-thinking developers welcomed LifeStyle Homes into their communities.